Research Dos & Don'ts

 - James Harner's Literary Research Guide: an Annotated Listing of Reference Sources in English Literary Studies [HOLLIS record with ONLINE ACCESS]

 DO get to know your field

-DON'T treat every search box like Google
+DON'T treat every search box like Google or ChatGPT

 - Database Search Tips from MIT: a great, concise introduction to Booleans, keywords v. subjects, and search fields